 Consider following a unique naming structure and number coding system, both of which simplify searchability.
 This is especially helpful with pulling up records, tracking revisions and directing assignments to respective personnel.
 For example, your core folders could be split into limited, overarching categories, such as:

 Having everyone on the same page is crucial in project management.
 The idea is to keep team members organized by having them work off of the same information.

 Create a workflow

-How information travels between different teams matters, which is why it’s important to implement a standardized workflow for your construction document management system.
+How information travels between different teams matters, which is why it’s important to implement a standardized workflow for your construction project files.
 Make sure you can answer the following questions: